 New to salsa?
-Get started with our Free Guide: How To Dance Salsa For Beginners.
+Get started with our Free Course: How To Dance Salsa For Beginners.

 Perpetual Motion In Your Basic Step

 Your forward and back Salsa basic should always be in continuous motion.
 Unfortunately, this isn’t always the easiest way to learn it, so it’s common for instructors to teach newcomers the Salsa basic using a ‘quick quick stop’ rhythm.
 The ‘quick quick stop’ rhythm happens when you take the first two steps of your basic and finish your 1, 2, 3 count with your feet together.
 This ‘quick quick stop’ method isn’t wrong, but it will limit your ability to execute more advanced steps due to the lack of fluidity in your movement.

 To kick that ‘quick quick stop’ habit try this:

 Think of the place where your feet come together as an intersection with a Stop sign.
 Now, it’s time to start dancing like you would drive.
 When coming to a stop sign at a quiet intersection in the country, you’re probably more likely to roll through it than stop completely.
 Feel free to do the same with your Basic.
 On counts 3 and 4, slow down your step and pass over the middle using the full two counts to complete the third step of your basic.
 Once you get that dialled in, use the same perpetual motion to complete counts 5, 6, 7.